MatthewZGong/JobFinderBackEnd/README.md

 - CLOUD_MONGO: Set to 1 if the database is hosted on a cloud provider, 0 if it is hosted on a local server.
 - OPENAI_API_KEY: The API key for the OpenAI API.

+It could be helpful to put these in a shell script and export them if there are problems with using a .env.

 ## What is this